Yikes, you’re a blogger! What do you do now? You learn how to blog!

-The next step in your “how to blog” journey is setting up the physical blog and getting it organized and functional.
-You have to decide on a WordPress “theme”.
+The next step in your “how to blog” journey is setting up the physical blog – getting it organized and functional.
+You had to decide on a WordPress “theme” when Bluehost installed WordPress but you can change that theme at any time.
 Themes provide the initial coding for the general structure of the blog, both its appearance and functionality.
-There are lots of themes out there.
+There are lots of themes for WordPress out there in the blogosphere.
 Some are free and some you have to purchase.
 Unlike blogging platforms, themes, in most cases, are easy to change if you discover one you like better down the line.
 There are free themes that come with WordPress.
-I believe that the current default is one called “2015”.
-I used the free variation of “Weaver” when I started out.
-Some themes are specialized to work better for photographers with a sort of gallery setting, others work better for a magazine style blog.
-Start out with something very basic and free (like “2015′”) until your blog fleshes out a bit to see where you are heading before you invest in purchasing a theme.
+I started out using the free variation of “Weaver” and then upgraded as time went on to the paid Weaver version.
+Now that my blog is quite sizable I converted to Studiopress Genesis framework which has sub themes called “child” themes..
+The current “child” theme I am using is Magazine Pro.
+Some themes are specialized to work better for photographers with a sort of gallery setting, some work better for a product sales blog in a catalog type format, and others work better for a magazine style blog.
+Because The Wilderness Wife is a lifestyle blog where I cover a variety of topics, I find the magazine style works for me.
+Start out with something very basic and free like Weaver until your blog fleshes out a bit to see where you are heading before you invest in purchasing a theme.
 I used free Weaver for over a year.
-As you advance in your blogging, WordPress provides “plugins” that can modify your blog and add numerous special features but in the beginning stick to the basics.
+As you advance in your blogging, WordPress provides “plugins” that can modify your blog theme and add numerous special features but in the beginning stick to the basics.
 Too many plugins will slow your blog’s loading into a browser so you will want to choose carefully after you have some experience with your blog theme.

 You need to have a title and a tagline for your blog.
 In most web browsers, your Title and your tagline will appear at the very top of the screen.
 It’s not critically important to the function of your blog but you don’t want it to look like you didn’t bother to edit it.
 Attention to detail is a sign of professionalism.
-Professionalism will instill a sense of trust in your blogging abilities with the visitor and give them a reason to trust the opinions and information that you put on your blog.
+Professionalism will instill a sense of trust in your blogging abilities with the visitor.
+That trust in turn will give visitors a reason to trust the opinions and information that you put on your blog and become regular readers.
 Readers will put more faith in what you say in your content if your blog has a look and feel of a professional operation.
 The Title is not your url.
 It needs to be readable, understandable text.
 Don’t try to be overly creative or cute.
 The best choice is your blog name, plain and simple – mine is “The Wilderness Wife”.
 Next you’ll want to create your tagline.
 Keep that plain and simple also.
 Essentially it is your blog’s one line “elevator pitch”; just a quick line that will tell the visitor the general content/theme of your blog.
 Mine is “Living, Cooking, Crafting in the North Maine Woods”.
 That clearly tells people what my blog and I am all about.

-Next “The Header” – The Big Visual on your Blog
+Next Step in How to Blog – “The Header” – The Big Visual on your Blog

 The “About Me” page – let your reader know who you are